InvoanceInvoance

 Cryptographic primitives

-Every record in Invoance is secured using two well-established, independently auditable cryptographic standards.
+Every record in Invoance is secured using well-established, independently auditable cryptographic standards.
 No proprietary algorithms.
 No black boxes.

 SHA-256